DenisBronx/NetMock/README.md

 # NetMock
 NetMock is a powerful testing library that makes it incredibly easy to unit test your network requests.
-It is compatible with Java, Kotlin, and Android, making it a versatile option for developers working on different platforms.
+It is compatible with `Java`, `Kotlin`, and `Android`, making it a versatile option for developers working on different platforms.

 The library offers a variety of features that can help you test your network requests against any network library, including `OkHttp`, `Ktor`, and `Retrofit`.
-You can use a `mock-like` API to test your requests, making the entire process much simpler and more intuitive.
+You can use a mock-like API to test your requests, making the test code much simpler and more readable.

 NetMock comes in two different flavors: `netmock-server` and `netmock-engine`.

-The `netmock-server` flavor is compatible with all network libraries and allows you to mock network requests by redirecting requests to a [localhost](http://localhost/) web server using https://github.com/square/okhttp/tree/master/mockwebserver.
+The `netmock-server` flavor is compatible with Java/Kotlin/Android and it is library independent as it allows you to mock network requests by redirecting requests to a [localhost](http://localhost/) web server using [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver).
 This flavor is perfect for developers who want to test their network requests without having to worry about setting up a separate server.

-On the other hand, the `netmock-engine` flavor is designed specifically for developers using `Ktor`.
+The `netmock-engine` flavor, on the other hand, is designed specifically for developers using `Ktor`.
 It allows you to use `MockEngine` instead of a [localhost](http://localhost/) server, making it a more lightweight option for those working with `Ktor`.
+If in your project you are using a variety of libraries and you don't want to import both flavors, just use `netmock-server` as it is compatible with all the libraries including `Ktor`.

-Soon available for multiplatform!
+`netmock-engine` will soon available for multiplatform projects!

-Whether you are using `netmock-server` or `netmock-engine`, `NetMock` makes it easy to generate a `baseUrl` that you will need to use for your requests.
-Once your baseUrl is generated, you can use it to send requests using OkHttp, Retrofit, Ktor or any other library.

 # Install
 Netmock is available on Jitpack.